TJTheDev/Data-Management-Applications-D427/PA/Question02.md

 Description—optional variable length string LastChangedDate—date
 TrackingNumber—integer
-Which column should be designated the primary key for the Package table?
+## Which column should be designated the primary key for the Package table?

+---

 Answers:
-Weight
+- Weight
-Description
+- Description
-LastChangeDate
+- LastChangeDate
-TrackingNumber (Correct)
+- TrackingNumber

+---

+### The correct answer is TrackingNumber